This post may contain affiliate links. Please read my disclosure policy.

 The difference between pomodoro and marinara sauce

-Pomodoro and marinara are one in the same — they are both simple tomato-based sauces.
+Pomodoro is the Italian word for tomato.
+Along with simple marinara sauce, they are one in the same — they are both humble tomato-based sauces.

-Tomato sauces are the ones people tend to associate with Italian food.
-Especially after many southern Italians (like my ancestors) emigrated from their country in the 19th century.
+Tomato sauces are the ones people tend to associate with Italian-American food.
+Especially after many southern Italians and Neapolitans (like my ancestors) emigrated from their country in the 19th century.

-Classic pomodoro sauce really depends on the tomatoes (duh).
-Allow me to break down the choices to make your life easier.
+Classic pomodoro sauce really depends on the quality of the canned tomatoes.
+Allow me to break down the choices to help you choose the best ones.

 Authentic Italian San Marzano tomatoes are labeled with DOP certification.
 That means they are grown in a specific region in Italy — the area south of Naples at the base of Mount Vesuvius.